JonJagger/cyber-dojo/readme.txt

 Installing Languages
 ====================
-The base rails3 image is available here (417MB) ....ADD URL WHEN IMAGE READY...
+The base rails3 image is available here (417MB) ....ADD URL WHEN IMAGE UPLOADED...
 (see http://jonjagger.blogspot.co.uk/2012/05/building-rails-3-turnkey-image.html
 for details on how I built it) and has built-in support for C, C++, Python, Perl and Ruby.
 I installed the other 8 languages onto this baseline